norihiro/obs-face-tracker/doc/properties-ptz.md

 you need to adjust Kp for your camera.

 ### Ki (X, Y, Z)
-This is a integral constant.
+This is an integral constant.
 The dimension is inverse time and the unit is s<sup>-1</sup>.
-Larger value results more tracking of slow move.
+Larger value results in more tracking of slow movement.

 ### Td (X, Y, Z)
 This is a derivative constant.
 The dimension is time and the unit is s.
-0 will result no derivative term.
+0 will result in no derivative term.
-Larger value will make faster tracking when the subject start to move.
+Larger value will make tracking faster when the subject starts to move.

 ### LPF for Td (X, Y, Z)
 This is an inverse of the cut-off frequency for the low-pass filter (LPF), which affects the derivative term of the PID control element.
 The dimension is time and the unit is s.